 - blood and urine protein

 If these tests indicate the presence of MGN, your doctor may also order a kidney biopsy.
-This procedure will require your doctor to obtain a small sample of kidney tissue.
-The sample will be sent to a laboratory for analysis.
+Your doctor will obtain a small sample of kidney tissue, which will then be sent to a lab for analysis.
 The results of this test will help confirm your diagnosis.

-If MGN is caused by an underlying disorder, your doctor may also recommend treatment for the condition.
-Your specific treatment plan will be based on your particular health needs.
-Talk to your doctor to find out what treatments he or she recommends.
+If MGN is caused by an underlying disorder, your doctor may recommend treatment for that condition as well.
+The specific treatment plan will be individualized for you.
+Talk to your doctor to find out what treatments they recommend.

-The long-term outlook for patients with MGN varies.
-You may be free of symptoms for long periods of time and then develop flare-ups.
-This occurs in 60 percent of patients who have this disease.
-You will need to visit your doctor for regular checkups so he or she can monitor your condition.
+The long-term outlook for people with MGN varies.
+A majority of people with MGN experience long periods without symptoms and then develop flare-ups.
+You’ll need to visit your doctor for regular checkups so they can monitor your condition.
 In some instances, the disease may resolve without treatment.
-According to the National Kidney Foundation, this occurs in 20 percent of patients who have this disease (NKF, 2010).

-Unfortunately, many patients who develop MGN develop some irreversible kidney damage within two to 20 years of being diagnosed with the disease.
-In 20 percent of patients, end-stage renal disease or kidney failure will occur (NIH, 2012).
 If you have kidney failure, your doctor will prescribe dialysis.
-Dialysis cleans your blood when your kidneys no longer work.
-Patients with end-stage renal disease may also be eligible for a kidney transplant.
+This treatment cleans your blood when your kidneys no longer work.
+People with ESRD may also be eligible for a kidney transplant.